 Who Was Booker T. Washington?

-Under Booker T. Washington's leadership, Tuskegee became a leading school in the country.
+Under Washington's leadership, Tuskegee became a leading school in the country.
 At his death, it had more than 100 well-equipped buildings, 1,500 students, a 200-member faculty teaching 38 trades and professions, and a nearly $2 million endowment.
 Washington put much of himself into the school's curriculum, stressing the virtues of patience, enterprise, and thrift.
-He taught that economic success for African Americans would take time, and that subordination to whites was a necessary evil until African Americans could prove they were worthy of full economic and political rights.
+He taught that economic success for African Americans would take time, and that subordination to white people was a necessary evil until African Americans could prove they were worthy of full economic and political rights.
 He believed that if African Americans worked hard and obtained financial independence and cultural advancement, they would eventually win acceptance and respect from the white community.

-Booker T. Washington vs W.E.B.
+Washington and W.E.B.
 Du Bois

-This started a firestorm in parts of the African-American community, especially in the North.
+This started a firestorm in parts of the African American community, especially in the North.
 Activists like W.E.B.
 Du Bois (who was working as a professor at Atlanta University at the time) deplored Washington's conciliatory philosophy and his belief that African Americans were only suited to vocational training.
 Du Bois criticized Washington for not demanding equality for African Americans, as granted by the 14th Amendment, and subsequently became an advocate for full and equal rights in every realm of a person's life.

 Though Washington had done much to help advance many African Americans, there was some truth in the criticism.
-During Washington's rise as a national spokesperson for African Americans, they were systematically excluded from the vote and political participation through black codes and Jim Crow laws as rigid patterns of segregation and discrimination became institutionalized throughout the South and much of the country.
+During Washington's rise as a national spokesperson for African Americans, they were systematically excluded from the vote and political participation through Black codes and Jim Crow laws as rigid patterns of segregation and discrimination became institutionalized throughout the South and much of the country.

-White House Dinner with Theodore Roosevelt
+White House Dinner With Theodore Roosevelt

 Both President Roosevelt and his successor, President William Howard Taft, used Washington as an adviser on racial matters, partly because he accepted racial subservience.
 His White House visit and the publication of his autobiography, Up from Slavery, brought him both acclaim and indignation from many Americans.
 While some African Americans looked upon Washington as a hero, others, like Du Bois, saw him as a traitor.
-Many Southern whites, including some prominent members of Congress, saw Washington's success as an affront and called for action to put African Americans "in their place."
+Many Southern white people, including some prominent members of Congress, saw Washington's success as an affront and called for action to put African Americans "in their place."

 Death and Legacy

-Booker T. Washington remained the head of Tuskegee Institute until his death on November 14, 1915, at the age of 59, of congestive heart failure.
+Washington remained the head of Tuskegee Institute until his death on November 14, 1915, at the age of 59, of congestive heart failure.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!